 Some NHS organisations sell advertising space to generate additional income (e.g. external and internal poster sites and adverts in Trust magazines).

-Whilst not strictly an NHS Identity issue, it is important that advertising must not damage the good reputation of the NHS or the value of the NHS brand.
+While not strictly an NHS Identity issue, it is important that advertising does not damage the good reputation of the NHS or the value of the NHS brand.
 It should not dominate NHS materials, which could confuse people about the source of those materials.